Kenneth Rainin Foundation

 Success Rates

 NEW Program: Approximately 32% success rate.
 In one recent cycle, the foundation received 104 applications and awarded 33 grants.
-Of those awarded, 45% went to first-time NEW Program grantees and 67% went to organizations with budgets under $250,000.
+Of those awarded, 45% went to first-time NEW Program grantees and 67% went to organisations with budgets under $250,000.

 Reapplication Policy